Why Film in France?

 Location Permits (2-3 weeks)

-For exclusive use of properties, laying tracks, larger lighting setups, and equipment placement.
+Exclusive use, tracks, larger lighting setups, and equipment placement.

 Complex Permits (3-4 weeks)